Heinrich Harrer

-Heinrich Harrer (/de/; 6 July 1912 – 7 January 2006) was an Austrian mountaineer, explorer, writer, sportsman, geographer, and briefly an SS sergeant.
+Heinrich Harrer (/de/; 6 July 1912 – 7 January 2006) was an Austrian mountaineer, explorer, writer, sportsman, geographer, and an SS sergeant.
 He was a member of the four-man climbing team that made the first ascent of the North Face of the Eiger, the "last problem" of the Alps, in July 1938.
 Harrer and the team flew the Nazi flag atop the mountain.
 Harrer had joined the Nazi Party shortly after the annexation of Austria in March 1938, and was personally received by Hitler after the climb.
 A year later in 1939, he and the climbing team went on an expedition to the Indian Himalayas, where they were arrested by British colonial authorities due to the outbreak of World War II.
-He eventually escaped to Tibet, staying there until 1951 and never seeing active combat from that point onwards.
-He wrote the books Seven Years in Tibet (1952) and The White Spider (1959).
+He eventually escaped to Tibet, staying there until 1951.
+He is the author of two autobiographical books, Seven Years in Tibet (1952) and The White Spider (1959).

 Early life

 Heinrich Harrer was born 6 July 1912 in Hüttenberg, Austria, in the district of Sankt Veit an der Glan in the state of Carinthia.
 His father, Josef Harrer, was a postal worker.
 From 1933 to 1938, Harrer studied geography and sports at the Karl-Franzens University in Graz.
 Harrer became a member of the traditional student corporation ATV Graz.

 In 1935, Harrer was designated to participate in the Alpine skiing competition at the 1936 Winter Olympics in Garmisch-Partenkirchen.
 The Austrian Alpine skiing team, however, boycotted the event due to a conflict regarding the skiing instructors' status as professionals.
 As a result, Harrer did not participate.

 In 1937, Harrer won the downhill event at the World Student Championships at Zell am See.